sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 sensuctl create --file sensu-slack-handler.json
 {{< /highlight >}}

-Use sensuctl to see available event handlers--in this case, you'll only see the `keepalive` handler you just created..
+Use sensuctl to see available event handlers &mdash; in this case, you'll only see the `keepalive` handler you just created..

 {{< highlight shell >}}
 sensuctl handler list